kkb75281/skapi-auth-html-template/README.md

 ## How To Run

-Just open the `index.html` locally.
+Download the project, unzip, and open the `index.html`.

 ### Remote Server